ewang2002-sandbox/ZeroRaidBot/README.md

 # ZeroRaidBot
 An open-source [Realm of the Mad God](https://www.realmofthemadgod.com/) (RotMG) Discord Bot designed for cross-server verification, moderation, and raid management.

+Note: Please read the bottom for more information regarding the development of this project.

 ## Purpose
 The main purpose of this bot is to simplify verification and raid management within the the [Dungeoneer Exalt Discord server](https://discord.com/invite/o3).
 This bot, which represents a huge overhaul of the original Dungeoneer bot, is designed to be easier to use for everyone.